webpack-contrib/thread-loader/README.md

       // number of jobs the pool distributes to the workers
       // defaults to 200
-      // decrease of less efficient but more fair distribution
+      // decrease for less efficient but more fair distribution
       poolParallelJobs: 50,

       // name of the pool
-      // can be used to create different pools with elsewise identical options
+      // can be used to create different pools with otherwise identical options
       name: 'my-pool',
     },
   },